assansanogo/moretestgithubactions/README.md

 # 1. Challenges

-I designed the solutions with a stack of tools which are the closest to Streamline stack.
+I designed the solutions with a stack of tools which are the closest to Streamline stack.<br>
 (in contrast to my current mastered stack: Python, AWS)

 The challenges (in decreasing priority):